aws-samples/serverless-patterns/cloudtrail-eventbridge-lambda-dynamodb/README.md

-# Automated Route Advertisement Removal
+# Automated BYOIP Route Advertisement Removal

 This pattern uses Amazon EventBridge to monitor for `AdvertiseByoipCidr` events and triggers an AWS Lambda Function to remove the route advertisement if the CIDR is not listed in an Amazon DynamoDB Table item configured by the end user.